the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // [ 'Robin', 'Wieruch', 1991, true ]
 ~~~~~~~

 If we would want to access each property with key *and* value in an array method, we could do the following transformation from object to array.
-We would transform an object to its keys, iterate over it with the `forEach()` method for arrays by chaining it,
+We would transform an object to its keys, iterate over it with the `forEach()` method for arrays by chaining it:

 {title="index.js",lang="javascript"}
 ~~~~~~~